plutomi/plutomi/README.md

 $ scripts/run.sh --stack <web|api>
 ```

 The script also has hot reloading for both so you can make changes and see them reflected immediately once you change & save a file.
-Update the `.env` in `packages/api`
+Update the `.env` in `packages/<api|web>`for any environment variables needed.

 ### Deploying